 Whether you are putting a child up for adoption or seeking to adopt a child, the first step is to terminate the biological parents’ rights.

 If you and the other parent of your child wish to relinquish your parental rights to place a child up for an agency or independent adoption, you will have to gain court approval to terminate your legal role as the child’s parents.

 If you are a child’s stepparent and wish to assume parental rights, the biological parent will have to consent to the termination of their rights.
 A stepparent adoption can only take place without the biological parent’s consent if he or she has willfully abandoned or abused the child.

 Why Choose Bez Law Firm, P.C.?

 At Bez Law Firm, P.C., we have the experience needed to effectively navigate you through a tough case involving the termination of parental rights.
-Attorney Dena M. Bez is on Sacramento’s termination of parental rights panel, so you can rest assured that we are knowledgeable about these sensitive cases.
+Attorney Dena M. Bez is on Roseville’s termination of parental rights panel, so you can rest assured that we are knowledgeable about these sensitive cases.